ShiyuFan0820/CSLearningNote/WebFoundation/Basic_1_HTML.md

-# Web Foundation
+# HTML

-Most modern websites are created using HTML, CSS and Javascript.
+Most modern websites are created using HTML, CSS, and Javascript, and HTML is the only one that can display as a web page on its own.

-## HTML

 HTML stands for Hypertext Markup Language.
 It is the standard markup language for creating web pages and web applications.
 It's like the skeleton of a web page.